OhYash/360-Panorama-Generator/README.md

 360° Panorama Generator is a relative images stitcher written in C++.
 The program takes individual images as input and generates a stitched panorama picture as output.
 The program supports giving outputs in 5 formats i.e. Plane, cylindrical, spherical, fisheye, and stereographic.

-- The program has been developed on linux environment and has been successfully tested on the same.
+-- The program has been developed on linux environment and has been successfully tested on the same.
 The instructions assume that the user is on any linux-distro or is able to apply the instructions on their respective OS of choice.

-- The program has two components : Panorama Stitcher and Cropper.
+-- The program has two components : Panorama Stitcher and Cropper.
 Stitcher joins individual images into one and Cropper crops the stitched image into a uniform rectangle.

 **Installation :**

--- Compilation requires g++ compiler and opencv.
+-- Compilation requires **g++** compiler and **opencv**.
 Open **terminal**, change directory to this repository and enter the following commands :

 	sh ubuntuOpenCV/opencv_latest.sh

+To install opencv in other linux distros follow [this git repository](https://github.com/jayrambhia/Install-OpenCV/).

 **Compiler requirements :**